Ali-Shir Nava'i: Legacy

 Soviet and Uzbek sources hold that Nava'i significantly contributed to the development of the Uzbek language and consider him to be the founder of Uzbek literature.
 In the early 20th century, Soviet linguistic policy renamed the Chagatai language "Old Uzbek", which, according to Edward A. Allworth, "badly distorted the literary history of the region" and was used to give authors such as Alisher Nava'i an Uzbek identity.
 According to Charles Kurzman, "Ironically, given Navoi's distaste for the Uzbeks of his day, his legacy is being corralled for [a] strain of nationalism-building: the revaluation of the Uzbek language."

 In December 1941, the entire Soviet Union celebrated Nava'i's five-hundredth anniversary.
 In Nazi-blockaded Leningrad, Armenian orientalist Joseph Orbeli led a festival dedicated to Nava'i.
 Nikolai Lebedev, a young specialist in Eastern literature who suffered from acute dystrophy and could no longer walk, devoted his life's last moments to reading Nava'i's poem Seven Travelers.

 Many places and institutions in Uzbekistan and other Central Asian countries are named after Alisher Nava'i.
 Navoiy Region, the city of Navoiy, the National Library of Uzbekistan named after Alisher Navoiy, the Alisher Navoi Opera and Ballet Theatre, Alisher Navoiy station of Tashkent Metro, and Navoiy International Airport – all are named after him.

 Many of Nava'i's ghazals are performed in the Twelve Muqam, particularly in the introduction known as Muqäddimä.
 They also appear in popular Uzbek folk songs and in the works of many Uzbek singers, such as Sherali Jo‘rayev.
 Alisher Nava'i's works have also been staged as plays by Uzbek playwrights.

 In 2021, an international spiritual event dedicated to the 580th anniversary of Ali-Shir Nava'i was held at the House of Friendship in Astana, Kazakhstan.
+A similar event was held in Herat, Afghanistan, and one in 2026 in Kabul, Afghanistan.